 .”
 Solomon’s Temple in Jerusalem was the first temple dedicated to YHWH, which was the legendary home of the Ark of the Covenant.
-In 570 BCE, the Babylonians destroyed King Solomon’s temple where the legendary Ark was housed.
-The Ark’s disappearance became one of the greatest losses and ultimately on the great mysteries of all time.
-This loss represents the archetypal search for the Arthurian “Holy Grail.”
+In 570 BCE, the Babylonians destroyed the temple and everything within it was lost.
+The Ark’s disappearance became one of the great losses and mysteries of all time.
+This loss symbolizes the archetypal search for the Arthurian “Holy Grail.”

 In Freemasonry, acacia is symbolic of the immortality of the soul.

 Message: The acacia spirit encourages us to let go of the pain we feel as a result of sudden loss and or the betrayal of friends, family, peers etc. The acacia asks us to be mindful of how easily words can be changed or misinterpreted and to dig deeper to understand their true intent.
 Wisdom is often born of pain, this is a difficult lesson in life that teaches us to be resilient and hopeful as we move forward.